Chris Dobey

-Christopher Dobey (born 31 May 1990) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number nine; he reached a peak ranking of world number six in 2025.
+Chris Dobey (born 31 May 1990) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number sixteen; he reached a peak ranking of world number six in 2025.
 Nicknamed "Hollywood", he won his first major title at the 2023 Masters, defeating Rob Cross 11–7 in the final.
-A PDC Tour Card holder since 2015, Dobey has since won 8 PDC Players Championship titles.
+A PDC Tour Card holder since 2015, Dobey has since won ten PDC Players Championship titles.

 He is a one-time World Championship semi-finalist, reaching the last four at the 2025 PDC World Championship.

 Early life

 Dobey was born in Bedlington in 1990.
 He comes from a darting family; his father Gordon and uncle Arthur both played league darts.
 Prior to playing darts, Dobey worked in traffic management.
 He played football in the Northern Football Alliance with his local team.

 Career

 Dobey started playing darts in 2010 at a local club.
 He received the nickname "Hollywood" due to wearing a baseball cap while playing darts.